sridharkidambi/springboot5/readme.md

      1.Spring Datasource initializer will load the schema.sql and data.sql from the root path.
      2. or spring boot will load from schema-${platofrm}.sql and data-${platofrm}.sql files. and set the value for  spring.datasource.platform must be set

+  ### how to make the bidirectional reletionship simple:
+  addining into the the properties to update the reverse direction while updatung the aprent.

+@notempty
+used to specify the validation constraint.